guido-an/PXL.Widgets-assignement/README.md

 ## Server
-I created a minimal Node and Express server for caching the data from the api.
-The data are stored for one day in order to keep the application synchronized with the api if any change in data should occur.
+I created a minimal Node and Express server for caching the data from the API.
+The data are stored for one day in order to keep the application synchronized with the API if any change in data should occur.
 There are two endpoints: one for getting all the beers and one for getting the details of a beer.
 The <em>getBeerStyles</em> function send in an alphabetically order the types of beers available.
 I decided to write it here in order to keep in the frontend just what is really needed.

 ## Client